-- The overall performance is rated as over performance against the tolerance levels (blue).
-Overall performance remains blue although both of the performance indicators are green for quarter two.
-This is a result of the over performance during quarter one. - PI 13 The number of accidental fires in non-domestic premises demonstrates over performance against the tolerance levels (green). - PI 14 The number of false alarm calls due to fire alarm equipment demonstrates performance within the tolerance levels (green).
+- The overall performance is rated as performance is within the tolerance levels (green). - PI 13 The number of accidental fires in non-domestic premises demonstrates performance is within the tolerance levels (green). - PI 14 The number of false alarm calls due to fire alarm equipment demonstrates performance is within the tolerance levels (green).

-- 4.4 People Support Services Performance Indicators - 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from ethnic minority communities. - 4.4.2 The performance indicator for the following area demonstrates under performance against the tolerance levels (red): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 18 The average number of working days/shifts lost due to sickness uniformed employees. - PI 19 the average number of working days/shifts lost due to sickness (non-uniformed and Fire Control staff). - PI 20 The average number of working days/shifts lost due to sickness all staff. - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicators for the following areas indicate over performance against the tolerance levels (blue): - PI 22 The total number of RIDDOR injuries - PI 24 To reduce the gas use of Fire Authority premises - PI 25 To reduce the electricity use of Fire Authority premises - 4.5.2 The performance indicator for the following area indicates performance within the tolerance levels (green): - PI 21 The total number of injuries - 4.5.3 PI 23 To reduce the Fire Authority's carbon emissions, is reported on an annual basis.

-4.6 Strategic Objectives
+- 4.4 People Support Services Performance Indicators - 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from ethnic minority communities. - 4.4.2 The performance indicator for the following area demonstrates under performance against the tolerance levels (red): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 18 The average number of working days/shifts lost due to sickness - uniformed employees. - PI 19 the average number of working days/shifts lost due to sickness (non-uniformed and Fire Control staff). - PI 20 The average number of working days/shifts lost due to sickness - all staff. - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicators for the following areas indicate over performance against the tolerance levels (blue): - PI 22 The total number of RIDDOR injuries. - PI 24 To reduce the gas use of Fire Authority premises. - PI 25 To reduce the electricity use of Fire Authority premises. - 4.5.2 The performance indicator for the following area indicates performance within the tolerance levels (green): - PI 21 The total number of injurie.s - 4.5.3 PI 23 To reduce the Fire Authority's carbon emissions, is reported on an annual basis. - 4.6 Strategic Objectives

-4.6.1 The Corporate Action Plans for Response and Protection currently indicate over performance against the tolerance levels (blue).

-4.6.2 The Corporate Action Plan for Prevention currently indicates performance within the tolerance levels (green).
+- 4.6.1 The Corporate Action Plan for Response currently indicates over performance against the tolerance levels (blue). - 4.6.2 The Corporate Action Plans for Prevention and Protection currently indicate performance within the tolerance levels (green).